julianlf2/SC1015-Final-Project/README.md

 - How can we utilise machine learning to accurately predict the top 5 drivers given factors of a race?
 - Narrowed down to the Singapore Grand Prix given that variables such as race duration, laptimes and track mileage differ from country to country.

+## Contributors
-## Members (FCEA - Team 8)
+FCEA - Team 8
-1. Isaac Leow
+1. Isaac Leow - Contribution
-2. Tan Jun Wei Adison
+2. Tan Jun Wei Adison - Contribution
-3. Goh Jin Long Abdillah
+3. Goh Jin Long Abdillah - Contribution

 ## Files Included
 1. Datasets